12th Aeromedical Airlift Squadron

-The 12th Aeromedical Airlift Squadron in an inactive United States Air Force unit.
+The 12th Aeromedical Airlift Squadron is an inactive United States Air Force unit.
 From 1956 through 1969, it flew aeromedical evacuation missions from McGuire Air Force Base.
 In 1985, the squadron was consolidated with two World War II units, but remained inactive.
 The consolidated squadrons were the 12th Ferrying Squadron, which ferried aircraft to Europe and from factories to flying units from 1942 and 1944; and the 162d Liaison Squadron, which tested equipment and developed tactics for liaison units between 1944 and 1946.

 History

 Ferrying

 The first predecessor of the squadron, the 12th Air Corps Ferrying Squadron, was activated on 8 April 1942 at Logan Field, Massachusetts, but moved the following month to New Castle Army Air Base, Delaware.
 While stationed in the Northeast, the squadron was primarily involved with delivering aircraft to the European Theater of Operations.
 In early 1943, the squadron moved to Love Field, Texas, and concentrated on ferrying aircraft from manufacturers to operational and training units.
 At the end of March 1944, Air Transport Command (ATC) reorganized its units in the United States under the Base Unit system, and the 12th was disbanded and with all other ATC units at Love Field was reorganized into the 555th AAF Base Unit.
 It was reconstituted and consolidated with the other predecessor units in September 1985.